 On more than one occasion, as I thought about marketing our products, I would think of really cool things we could offer the end-user “if only” our products could do X, Y, or Z. Typically if I approached one of our engineers with the idea I would immediately be given all the reasons why it could not be done.
 But I understand enough about digital logic to know that if my suggestion was logical, it was likely doable.
 It might not prove profitable but it was at least doable.
 We could worry about a financial feasibility study only if we came to an affirmative conclusion in the technological feasibility first.
 In nearly every case (probably four or five times), within a matter of a week or two, the particular engineer came to me and would open with, “I was thinking about the question you had and if we were to…” They, at least in theory, had overcome what had been impossible to their previous way of thinking.
 An outside impetus jarred them into thinking in a new way but well within their capacity.

 The problem these engineers had was that they had put on the blinders of their own profession.
 Over time, electrical engineers, like business operators, or surgeons, or accountants, find certain practices effective and manageable.
 But sometimes innovation must occur.
 One must die to the old self, in effect, and be transformed into a new self, to move from one way of thinking to having a different vision.
-This sounds suspiciously like the renewing of our minds (Romans 12:2) especially if we embrace that God can accomplish anything in and through us (Matthew 19:26).
+This sounds suspiciously like the renewing of our minds (Rom.
+12:2) especially if we embrace that God can accomplish anything in and through us (Matt.
+19:26).

 This is of particular importance to the Church in our day for the cause of Christ.
 Elton Trueblood was a twentieth century theologian and author (thirty three books!) who also served as chaplain at both Harvard and Stanford universities during his career.
 His book, The Company of the Committed, now more than fifty years old, saw the need in his day that remains with us to rethink how we are the Church in reaching the world.
-He believed that ministry to God (worship) and the world (holistic evangelism, in both Word and deed) will be best served if we are open to innovative strategies, adaptable to our surrounding circumstances, and seeking many and diverse counselors (Proverbs 11:14; 15:22; 24:6).
+He believed that ministry to God (worship) and the world (holistic evangelism, in both Word and deed) will be best served if we are open to innovative strategies, adaptable to our surrounding circumstances, and seeking many and diverse counselors (Prov.
+11:14; 15:22; 24:6).

 From the smallest not-for-profit, to Fortune 500 companies, to the mission of God (the largest enterprise in human history), it is best if we understand what it is we aim to accomplish (entrepreneurial), how to organize and oversee the enterprise (managerial), and then effectively activate workers (mechanical).
 We will accomplish far more if we can recognize the skill and personnel gaps within the organization and shore them up.
 And we will accomplish more still by interdisciplinary collaboration and encouraging everyone involved to develop and leverage their unique specialties (what economists call comparative advantage).

 God designed creation such that it is good, in fact, it is best, when we work together in harmony as a reflection of the perfect, cooperative, creative, and productive Trinitarian God.
 It is best because our image-bearing, as the community of God’s people, will bear witness to the world to God’s glory and goodness.
-Then the world will be witness to “a wise and understanding people, near to God, just and righteous” (Deuteronomy 4:6-8).
+Then the world will be witness to “a wise and understanding people, near to God, just and righteous” (Deut.
+4:6-8).

 And perhaps, in taking a holy approach to and in execution of our earthly endeavors, we will discover the spiritual prosperity that Adam could only practice in league with one of his own kind, Eve, also made in the image of God.
 And that is indeed (“in deed”) very good.